USCCACS/ThermalTools/README.md

 ## Applying Quantum corrections to our thermal conductivity

-The `caldos.py` script also calculates the temperature-dependent specific heat, $C_v$, of the material using the density of states.
+The `caldos.py` script also calculates the temperature-dependent specific heat, C<sub>v</sub>, of the material using the density of states.
 This value can be used to correct our thermal conductivity value that was over-estimated at low temperatures using the equation below.

 <div align=center>